electricimp/LPS22HB/README.md

 ### getDataRate()

-Returns the output data rate (ODR) of the pressure sensor in Hz.
+Returns the output data rate (ODR) of the pressure sensor in Hertz.

 ```squirrel
 local dataRate = pressureSensor.getDataRate();